Tonya Harding Lists Her Pickup Truck For Sale For $10K In Bizarre Online Deal

-Tonya Harding has listed her trusty truck for sale—at a bargain price.
+Tonya Harding has listed her trusty truck for sale — at a bargain price.

-The 50-year-old former Olympic skater and Dancing With the Stars contestant has listed her 23-year-old pickup truck on a website dedicated to selling off some of her personal belongings.
+The 50-year-old former Olympic skater and Dancing with the Stars contestant has listed her 23-year-old pickup truck on a website dedicated to selling off some of her personal belongings.

-Under a heading that read “Tonya’s Sale Items,” Harding shared seven pics and revealed that the oldie model had an “80% ground-up restoration, performed by Impact Auto of Washington state”– and she has receipts to prove it.
+Under the heading “Tonya’s Sale Items,” Harding shared seven pics and revealed that the old model had an “80% ground-up restoration, performed by Impact Auto of Washington state” — and she has receipts to prove it.
 Upgrades include new tires and wheels, window guards, vinyl floorboard, alarm, factory stereo, and more.
 The “deluxe” vehicle only has 5,000 miles on it since the restoration was performed, she noted.

 The controversial former skater’s bright blue 1997 Dodge 1500 4×4 Extended Cab can be yours for just $10,000.